nwf/mcv-academic/README.md

 The style defines the following entries (or types of data)

 - **Study**.
 Refers to a course or study you did.
 For example, your Ph.D., master, among others.
 It supports the following fields
   * `date`: a range of dates in which the study happened.
 For example: to print
       + a range of dates with their months `1990-01/1995-01`,
       + a range of defined years `1990/1995`,
       + a range of years that hasn't ended (it continues to the present) `1990/`, or
       + a single year `1990`
   * `title`: the name of the study or degree obtained.
 This field is a string.
   * `organization`: the place where you did the studies.
 This field is a string.
   * `country`: where you did the studies.
 This field is a string.
   * `description`: extra information you want to give about your studies.

 - **Position**.
 Refers to work related entries.
 It supports the following fields
   * `date`: a range of dates in which you work in that position.
 It follows the same pattern of `study`.
   * `title`: the name of the position you had.
 This field is a string or a `bibstring`.
   * `organization`: the place where you worked.
 This field is a string.
   * `country`: where you did the work.
 This field is a string.
   * `description`: extra information you want to give about your position.
 What you did or achieve in such position.

 - **Project**.
 Refers to research or industry projects you won or performed.
 For example, it aims to hold grants, industry projects, or related items.
 It supports the following fields
   * `role`: your role in the project.
 This field is a string or a `bibstring`.
   * `title`: the name of the project.
 This field is a string.
   * `number`: the identifier (or list of identifiers separated by `and`) for the project.
   * `funding`: the name of the funding agency or organization that was in charge.
   * `period`: the duration of the project.
 It should be an integer or a float in years (as the word `year` or `years` will be appended automatically when printed).
   * `year`: the starting year of the project.
 This field is an integer number representing the year.
   * `month`: the starting month of the project.
 This field should be a month that `biblatex` can understand (that is, a number or a three letter month representation).

 - **Thesis**.
 Refers to the theses you guided.
 It supports the following fields
   * `author`: the student (author) of the theses that you guided.
 This field is a string.
   * `title`: the title of the thesis.
 This field is a string.
   * `date`: the date of the thesis.
 This field is a date from `biblatex`.
   * `organization`: the institution where the thesis was done.
 This field is a string.
   * `level`: the academic level of the degree that was awarded with the thesis.
 It supports the following `bibstrings`
      + `undergrad`
      + `master`
      + `doctor`
   * `note`: a small note to place at the end in parenthesis.
 This field is a string.

 - **Course**.
 Refers to courses you taught.
 It supports the following fields
   * `title`: the title of the course taught.
 This field is a string.
   * `date`: the date of the course.
 It follows the same pattern of `study`.
+  * `dates`: alternatively, the course may have a set of dates that can be specified with this field instead.
+It is a list of date separated by the keyword `and` (like authors in the standard bibtex), and each date follows the same pattern of `study`.
+If a `date` is defined, it will take precedence over `dates`.
   * `organization`: the institution where the course was taught.
 This field is a string.
   * `description`: general description of the course.
 This field is a string.

 - **CVMisc**.
 Refers to general things that can be placed in the CV.
 For example, memberships, or items that need a short description and dates.
 It supports the following fields
   * `title`: a principal description of the entry.
 This field is a string.
   * `date`: the date of the entry.
 It follows the same pattern of `study`.
+  * `dates`: a list of dates of the entry.
+It follows the same patter of `course`.
   * `description`: general description of the entry.
 This field is a string.

 ## Fields

 The fields in these entries follow the same logic as the entries in `biblatex` or `bibtex` files.
 There are, however, some custom behaviors implemented.

 ### Date fields

 The dates in the CV allow to hold ranges.
 For brevity, the style truncates the day of all the dates, and displays only the month and year.

 The ranges allow to print the following options
 + a range of dates with their months `1990-01/1995-01`,